mr-sk/Code-Samples/README.md

 * ce_rfid.c (2008; C)
   C code for reading RFID data from Phidgets (USB RFID Scanner).
 Executes a PHP script and passes RFID data.

+* poser.pl (2007; Perl)
+  Search Craigslists and analyze text in a post.
+If the post contains enough matching terms to your 'reply criteria', trigger an event (such as sending an email).